icedream/the-steamdeck-experience/README.md

 Only after you have done the initial update and have already configured at least one WiFi network, you can start setting up LAN without further issues.

+### Virtual keyboard

+SteamOS provides you with a virtual keyboard that can be overlaid on top of all other currently running apps.
+It can be used in Gaming mode via the touch screen or via both trackpads.
+The shortcut to open the keyboard is "Steam"+X.

+Using the keyboard via the touch screen is unfortunately not a perfect
+experience: There are inputs getting dropped despite the haptic feedback quite often.

+The virtual keyboard can also be used in Desktop mode.

+As of end of March, SteamOS allows using the Steam-provided virtual keyboard in Desktop mode with both trackpads.
+This allows for a way more consistent typing experience, though it definitely needs to be learned.

 ## System updates